 A formal complaint can only be made either in writing or by email.
-An unresolved concern under Stage 1, or a complaint which needs investigation, or a more serious dissatisfaction with some aspect of the academy trust's policies, procedures, management or administration must be set out in writing with full details and sent with all relevant documents and full contact details for the attention of the Clerk to the Board of Directors who will then inform both the Chair of the Board of Directors and the Executive Principal of the Trust.
-Should a formal written complaint be received by another member of the academy trust's staff, he or she will immediately pass it to the Executive Principal of the Trust.
-The chair of the Board of Directors and the Executive Principal of the Trust will then determine the most appropriate and constructive response to this formal complaint.
+An unresolved concern under Stage 1, or a complaint which needs investigation, or a more serious dissatisfaction with some aspect of the Academy Trust's policies, procedures, management or administration must be set out in writing with full details and sent with all relevant documents and full contact details for the attention of the Clerk to the Board of Directors who will then inform both the Chair of the Board of Directors and the Chief Executive Officer of the Trust.
+Should a formal written complaint be received by another member of the Academy Trust's staff, he or she will immediately pass it to the Chief Executive Officer of the Trust.
+The chair of the Board of Directors and the Chief Executive Officer of the Trust will then determine the most appropriate and constructive response to this formal complaint.

 The investigation and proper administration of the complaints process is an exhaustive and time consuming exercise.
-Whilst most complaints are genuine and legitimate and, therefore, deserve the full attention of the academy it is the case that some may have not been.
-Thus, in an attempt to expedite matters the Executive Principal of the Trust does have the authority to:
+Whilst most complaints are genuine and legitimate and, therefore, deserve the full attention of the Trust it is the case that some may have not been.
+Thus, in an attempt to expedite matters the Chief Executive Officer of the Trust does have the authority to:

 - a.
 Contact the complainant directly to ascertain the nature of the complaint, the grounds for it and the expected outcome of it And/or - b.
-Request that the complainant meets with the Executive Principal of the Trust or members of the board of directors to deal with the complaint formally face to face.
+Request that the complainant meets with the Chief Executive Officer of the Trust or members of the board of directors to deal with the complaint formally face to face.

 In the event of any complaint being made and then not followed up by the complainant within 7 days (working and non- working) and/or the complainant failing to attend a meeting without warning or without explanation, then the complaint will be deemed to have terminated.
-A complaint once terminated cannot be reinstituted
+A complaint once terminated cannot be reinstituted a.
+The formal complaint will be referred to the Academy Trust's complaints coordinator for investigation b.
+The formal complaint may be elevated and dealt with either by the Chief Executive Officer of the Trust (Stage 3) or referred to a panel of the Board of Directors (Stage 4)